mg979/nvim-lib/Readme.md

 ## config

-Because I'm annoyed by the convetion that has become dominant in the Neovim plugin ecosystem.
+Because I'm annoyed by the convention that has become dominant in the Neovim plugin ecosystem.
 More informations in [config.md](./config.md).